Facebook Pixel

 CSS Margin

-The margin is the space outside the HTML element.
-It gives external spacing and differentiates two or more elements.
+The margin is the space outside an HTML element.
+It provides external spacing and helps to separate two or more elements from each other.

 Here, the space outside the border is the margin.